Alternate title: The Depression ... Politics ...

 Thanks also to Jack Lawrence Jones for the photo of his Mom and Dad with the flag for the Riding Actors Association of Hollywood.
-Jack's father was a stunt man, actor, and performed with several of the 1930s western musical groups that appeared in the B oater.
+Jack's father was actor and stunt man Jack Jones, and he performed with several of the 1930s western musical groups that appeared in the ol' B western.

-By the early 1930s, there were about seventeen thousand men, women and children attempting to earn their living as movie extras.
-But the work was not easy or glamorous, and employment and paydays were uncertain.
-Folks were constantly looking for their next job, and this generally included a check of the daily casting call sheets that were posted at the studios, and later, at Central Casting.
+In the early 1930s, trade publications reported that about seventeen thousand men, women and children were trying to earn a living as movie extras.
+But the work was not easy or glamorous, and employment and paydays were spotty and uncertain.
+Folks were constantly looking for their next job, and this included a check of the daily casting call sheets that were posted at the studios, and later, at Central Casting.
 Most worked as "day players", which meant they labored (and were paid) on a day-at-a-time basis.
 For example, they might toil at Fox or Universal for a single day.
 For their next payday, they'd report on the set of a low-budget western which was being churned out by one of the many independent, "Poverty Row" production outfits that flourished at the time.

-Yet tradepapers of the day indicated less than one thousand of these individuals were needed to fill daily jobs ... which meant that most couldn't eke out a livelihood doing this type of film work.
+Seventeen thousand people is a hefty number.
+In reality, less than one thousand were needed to fill daily jobs ... which meant that most couldn't eke out a livelihood doing this type of film work.

 Tinseltown had discovered that the western United States was the ideal place to find talented people who could wrangle hosses, drive stages and wagons ... and ride a horse at breakneck speed.
-And real cowboys, farmers, teamsters and others discovered they could make more money working in films vs. laboring for meager wages on a farm or ranch.
+And real cowboys, farmers, teamsters, and others discovered they could make more money in films vs. laboring for low wages on a farm, ranch, or stable.
 Some developed showmanship skills on the Miller Bros.
-101 Ranch show or Buffalo Bill's Wild West Show.
+101 Ranch Show or Buffalo Bill's Wild West Show.
 Some performed on the rodeo circuit.
-In summary, they migrated to the Los Angeles area for better pay and a better life ... and their expertise in riding, hoss wrangling, and driving stages and wagons paid off.
+In summary, they migrated to Hollywood for better pay and a better life ... and their expertise in riding and driving stages and wagons paid off.

 Out of money and looking for work, old friends Jack Montgomery and Hank Bell had a meetup circa 1920 in Los Angeles.
 They connected with pals 'Slim' Whitaker, Bill Gillis, Shorty Miller and Ed Hendershot, and all wound up at the Waterhole bar in Hollywood.
 The boys told Hank and Jack about how they found steady employment as "riding extras in pictures".
 A day or so later, Whitaker took the pair out to Mixville or another Edendale movie company in Los Angeles.
 And they were hired as riders for $5.00 a day ... and the studio even provided them with a box lunch.